rahulk29/sram22/docs/test_chip.md

 The SRAM test area uses the following pins:
 * `clk`: The global clock.
-* `SRAM_RSTB`:  An active-low reset for all SRAM test circuitry, including the scan chain.
+* `reset`: The global reset signal.
 * `SRAM_SCAN_IN`: SRAM scan chain input.
 * `SRAM_SCAN_OUT`: SRAM scan chain output.
 * `SRAM_SCAN_EN`: Enables scan chain mode.
 * `SRAM_SAE_CLK`: The clock used to drive the SRAM sense amplifiers.
-* `SRAM_TEST_EN`: Enables **manual test mode (MTM)** for all SRAMs.
+* `SRAM_EXT_EN`: Enables external control of SRAMs (used only for **manual test mode (MTM)**).
-* `TDC_EN`: When in MTM, enables all TDCs.
-When low, TDCs holds their values.
-  Ignored outside of MTM.
+* `SRAM_SCAN_MODE`: Whether scan chain is using scanned inputs or Rocket inputs.
 * `SRAM_EN`: A global chip enable for all SRAM blocks.
 When setting up SRAM inputs (via scan chain or MMIO), should be held low; once the inputs are ready and stable, this should be set high (usually for one cycle).
+Similarly, should be held low when reading from the TDC output.
 * `BIST_EN`: Enables all BIST modules when in test mode.
+* `BIST_DONE`: Indicates that the BIST has completed its test.

 There are three modes of test operation:
-* Built-in self-test (BIST).
-Performs at-speed (1 op per cycle) testing of predefined memory patterns.
 * Rocket-controlled testing over memory-mapped I/O (MMIO).
   Programmable test pattern, but limited speed due to needing to fetch instructions from memory and synchronize TDC output.
 Roughly 5-10 cycles per operation.
+    1. `SRAM_EXT_EN` and `SRAM_SCAN_MODE` held low.
+    2. SRAM enable controlled by FSM that begins execution when MMIO writes to `ex` register.
+    3. `sram_sel` register set to `SRAM_SEL_MMIO`, indicating that the SRAMs should take inputs directy from MMIO registers.
+    2. SRAM enable controlled by FSM that begins execution when MMIO writes to `ex` register.
+Once execution begins, the FSM should turn on `sram_en_int` for one cycle to trigger a single memory operation.
+    4. Once the operation is complete and the correct values of `dout` and `tdc` are stored in scan chain after an additional cycle, the FSM will set `done` to high, allowing the Rocket to read the relevant values. _Operates under the assumption that `dout` and `tdc` will not change due to the SRAMs being disabled on the next clock cycle (i.e. that clock gating works correctly)._
 * Manual test mode (MTM).
 Enables testing via scan chain.
   Can scan inputs into registers, then scan out SRAM output.
+    1. `SRAM_EXT_EN` and `SRAM_SCAN_MODE` held high.
+    2. Values are scanned into the registers and held (Rocket cannot write to MMIO registers while `SRAM_SCAN_MODE` is high).
+    3. `sram_sel` register set to `SRAM_SEL_MMIO`, indicating that the SRAMs should take inputs directy from MMIO registers
+    2. SRAM enabled by external `SRAM_EN` signal for one cycle.
+    4. Once the operation is complete and the correct values of `dout` and `tdc` are stored in scan chain, results canbe scanned out.
   Slow (~1k cycles per op), but does not rely on Rocket or BIST working.
+* Built-in self-test (BIST) via MMIO.
+Performs at-speed (1 op per cycle) testing of predefined memory patterns.
+    1. `SRAM_EXT_EN` and `SRAM_SCAN_MODE` held low.
+    2. SRAM enable controlled by BIST.
+    3. `sram_sel` register set to `SRAM_SEL_BIST`, indicating that the SRAMs should take inputs from the BIST.
+    2. BIST controlled by FSM that begins execution when MMIO writes to `ex` register.
+The FSM writes `start` signal to reset BIST counters for one (or more) cycles, then enables the BIST.
+    4. Once the test is complete, the BIST will write to the `done` register.
+The rocket can then read the relevant MMIO registers for the test results.
+* Built-in self-test (BIST) via scan chain.
+Performs at-speed (1 op per cycle) testing of predefined memory patterns.
+    1. `SRAM_EXT_EN` is held low, and `SRAM_SCAN_MODE` is held high.
+    2. Global reset set in order to reset BIST (`BIST_EN` held low).
+    2. SRAM enable controlled by BIST.
+    3. Values are scanned into the registers and held (Rocket cannot write to MMIO registers while `SRAM_SCAN_MODE` is high).
+    4. `sram_sel` register set to `SRAM_SEL_BIST`, indicating that the SRAMs should take inputs from the BIST.
+    5. Ocne registers are all scanned in, `BIST_EN` is set high, starting the BIST test.
+    4. Once the test is complete, the BIST will write to the `done` register, which can be read externally via the `DONE` pin.
+The test results can then be scanned out.

 Note that there are no dual-clock scan chain FFs in the open-source SKY130 PDK.
 (Dual-clock FFs have a scan clock port and an independent system clock port.)